Planning

 - How the asset can be abandoned in place, recycled, or disposed at the end of life

-- How the asset will impact the Triple Bottom Line (financial, social, and environmental) of the system
+- How the asset will impact the triple bottom line (financial, social, and environmental) of the system

 Adapted from: Gibson and Hamilton (1994) Analysis of pre-project planning effort and success variables for capital facility projects.
 Construction Industry Institute Source Document 105.

 The chart shows cost and influence curves as the project moves through its life cycle phases.
 The cost is initially low and increases as the project moves to operation.
 At this point, most of the costs are already sunk.
 The influence curve moves in the opposite direction from extremely high at the planning phase to extremely low at the operational phase.
 The lines cross during the design phase.
-This reality is why it is vitally important to consider planning the beginning of the asset’s life rather than when the asset is turned over after construction.
+This is why it is vitally important to consider planning the beginning of the asset’s life rather than when the asset is turned over after construction.

 During the planning phase, evaluate a wide variety of alternatives that might be capable of achieving or maintaining the desired level of service and compare the full life cycle costs of each.
 A triple bottom line assessment should be completed to ensure the benefits of the asset are fully considered and optimized.